Frank Sargent (scientist)

 Frank Sargent is Professor of Microbial Biotechnology at Newcastle University, UK.
 He has specialised in bacterial bioenergetics, particularly protein transport and enzymes containing nickel and molybdenum, including biotechnology applications.

 Personal life

 Sargent spent his childhood at Glenrothes in Fife, Scotland.
 The surname 'Sargent' is an anglicized version of the Italian Sargenti/Sorgenti/Sorgente, which was modified during the second world war in an attempt to avoid internment.
-The Sargenti family originate from Francesco Sorgente and Concetta Riccitiello Sorgenti who settled in Trenton, New Jersey in the early 20th Century.
-The paternal grandfather of Sargent was Thomas Sargenti, one of the 10 children.
+The Sargenti family originate from Francesco Sorgente and Concetta Riccitiello Sorgenti who settled in Trenton, New Jersey in the early 20th century.

 Education

 Sargent studied at University of Edinburgh, obtaining a B. Sc. degree specialising in biochemistry in 1992.
 He gained a PhD at University of Dundee in 1996.

 Career

 He was at the John Innes Centre and then University of East Anglia from 1996 - 2007, latterly as a Royal Society University Research Fellow.
 In 2007 he was given a Personal Chair in Bacterial Physiology at University of Dundee and in 2018 he moved to Newcastle University as Professor of Microbial Biotechnology.
-In 2022 he became deputy Dean of the university's Biosciences Institute.
+In 2019 he was appointed as Associate Dean (Research & Innovation) in the Faculty of Science, Agriculture and Engineering (SAgE), and in 2022 he was appointed Deputy Dean of the University's Biosciences Institute in the Faculty of Medical Sciences (FMS).
+In September 2024 Sargent was appointed Dean of the Biosciences Institute at Newcastle University.